2007 UEFA Champions League final: Match ball

 Adidas, the official match ball supplier to all major UEFA, FIFA and IOC tournaments, unveiled the official match ball for the 2007 UEFA Champions League final on 9 March 2007, presenting the Adidas Finale Athens.
 The design of the Adidas Finale Athens was based on the widely recognisable UEFA Champions League Starball logo and was blue and white, representing the colours of the Greek national flag.
 The final matched two of the top goal-scorers in the competition that season.
 Milan's Kaká finished on top of the scoring charts with ten goals, and Liverpool's Peter Crouch entered the game tied for third with six goals in total.

+Kits

 Despite being drawn as the "home" team for the match, Milan chose to wear their all-white away strip for the final; they consider that strip to be their "lucky kit" (maglia fortunata), having won the European Cup five times in those colours.
 However, Milan had also lost two finals wearing all-white, most recently against Liverpool in 2005.
 This decision by Milan meant that Liverpool played the final in their traditional home kit of red shirts, red shorts and red socks.
 Each of Liverpool's five European Cup titles were won in their all-red strip, and two of these came when they were playing against Italian teams who played in all-white.